allenai/natural-instructions/doc/task-hierarchy.md

 - `Coreference`
   - `Coreference -> Entity Coreference`
   - `Coreference -> Pronoun Disambiguation`
-- `Counting`: Count an attribute of input e.g. a task to count number of vowels in a given word
 - `Dialogue Understanding`
 - `Document Understanding`
 - `Entity Detection`